-Traditional metal fillings are no longer the only option.
-Porcelain inlays and onlays are a strong, durable alternative that create a more natural appearance, even as they strengthen and repair worn or damaged teeth.
+Traditional metal fillings are no longer the only option!
+Porcelain inlays and onlays are a strong, durable alternative that create a more natural appearance, in addition to strengthening and repairing worn or damaged teeth.

 What are Porcelain Fillings?

 Porcelain fillings are carefully crafted from ceramic to ensure a seamless fit with your teeth.
 Each filling is either an “inlay” or an “onlay.”

 An inlay is used to repair internal damage between the tooth cusps, such as a deep cavity.
 An onlay can be used to cover more superficial damage to the front, side, or cusps of a tooth.
 Ceramic fillings can be used to repair chipped teeth, scratches on the tooth surface, or decay inside a tooth.